mtnvencenzo/dapr-stack/.github/SECURITY.md

 - 📱 **Access Control**: Use principle of least privilege for container access
 - 🏷️ **Image Pinning**: Pin image versions to avoid unexpected changes

-### For Configuration Developers

-- 🛡️ **Input Validation**: All configuration values are validated and constrained
-- 🔒 **Secure Defaults**: Configurations use secure default settings
-- 📊 **Sensitive Variables**: Use environment variables for sensitive values
-- 🔄 **Image Versions**: Specify minimum secure image versions
-- 📚 **Documentation**: Document security considerations for each service

 ## 📚 Additional Resources